codedevotional/articles/2019-12-naming-part1/naming.md

 ## Climb up and down the ladder

 Does software design really demand this level of attention to detail, this careful weighing of names for something as unremarkable and ordinary as a single function?
-If you want to do your best work, yes, it does.
+If you want to do your best work, then yes, it does.
 Names matter.
 Attention to details matters.
 Writing software is about more than just getting something to work.
 At an abstract level, it's an expression of thought and communication, like writing, like speaking, like relationship-building.
 Your thoughtfulness around names will pay off.

 A literal function name indicates that you know what a function does but may not have considered what it means or how it's perceived by others who use it.
 When your internal and external dialog spans multiple levels of the Abstraction Ladder, you become open to the full breadth of understanding that categorical thinking bestows.
 That deeper understanding leads to better code, in every way.

 You have guidelines for improving names and your code will be better for following them.
-But how do you help others improve?
+Thinking more broadly, how do you help others improve?
 How do you spread value throughout your organization?
 Part 2 of this article will explore those questions and offer advice about naming classes and modules.

 The ideas and techniques in this article rely and expand upon the content in the [99 Bottles of OOP book](https://99bottlesofoop.com) and [Sandi Metz's Practical Object-Oriented Design Course](https://www.sandimetz.com/courses).
-The second edition of the 99 Bottles book is in the works!
+The second edition of the 99 Bottles book is in the works.
 It will contain several new chapters with about 50% more content than the first edition.
 Now, when you buy the first edition, you get a free upgrade to the second edition.

 ## Guidelines summary